Direct powers, ultrapowers and cumulative powers: Direct powers and cumulative powers

-As the past results show, the cumulative power hierarchies generated, as a whole, present a structure that resembles those of their generating structures, but nevertheless fail to instantiate the generating structure itself.
+As the past results show, both cumulative power hierarchies, as a whole, present a structure that resembles those of their generating structures, but nevertheless fail to instantiate the generating structure itself.
 How can we recover more of the first-order properties of the generating structures?
-A way of doing that is by restricting the elements of the hierarchy to those of the parallel hierarchy which is not cumulative -- in other words, a hierarchy of direct powers.
+A way of doing that is by restricting the elements of the hierarchies to those of the parallel hierarchy which is not cumulative -- in other words, a hierarchy of direct powers.
 Consider the following definition.

-\begin{definition}[Direct power hierarchy] Let $\{I_\alpha\}_{\alpha \in \mathbf{On}}$ be a family of index sets.
-The \emph{direct power hierarchy generated by $\mathcal{A}$ and $\{I_\alpha\}_{\alpha \in \mathbf{On}}$} is composed of the structures $\Pi_\beta(\mathcal{A})$, where each $\Pi_{\beta^+}(\mathcal{A})$ is the direct power of $\Pi_\beta(\mathcal{A})$ with index set $I_\beta$, and for a limit $\lambda$, $\Pi_\lambda(\mathcal{A})$ is the limit of embeddings of the preceding structures.
+\begin{definition}[Direct power hierarchy] Let $\mathbf{I} = \{I_\alpha\}_{\alpha \in \mathbf{On}}$ be a family of index sets.
+The \emph{direct power hierarchy generated by $\mathcal{A}$ and $\mathbf{I}$} is composed of the structures $\Pi_\beta(\mathcal{A}, \mathbf{I})$, where each $\Pi_{\beta^+}(\mathcal{A}, \mathbf{I})$ is the direct power of $\Pi_\beta(\mathcal{A}, \mathbf{I})$ with index set $I_\beta$, and for a limit $\lambda$, $\Pi_\lambda(\mathcal{A}, \mathbf{I})$ is the limit of embeddings of the preceding structures.
 More precisely: